2019/20 Taught Postgraduate Module Catalogue

 |Poster Presentation||500 words||30.00|

 |Total percentage (Assessment Coursework)||100.00|

-Resit for the poster presentation will be by a poster plus a 1,000 word written explanation.
+Resit for the poster presentation will be by a written assessment "Appropriate Methods for Different Research Questions" (750 words)

 Reading listThe reading list is available from the Library website

 Browse Other Catalogues